tothuhien/lsd2/README.md

 specify the root date and tip date.

 Option -c is recommended to take into account the temporal constraints (date of a node >= date of its ancestors).
-It should be noticed that LSD always assumes an increasing-time order from root to tips, i.e the date of a node is smaller than that of its children.
+It should be noticed that LSD2 always assumes an increasing-time order from root to tips, i.e the date of a node is smaller than that of its children.
 If your data has the reverse order, the simplest way is to take the negation of the input date, and take the negation again of the output date to obtain your expected results.

 Further options can be specified, see *./lsd2 -h* for more details.